pada2024/CMS-style-Tech-Blog/README.md

 -abilityto allow other developers to comment on your post -Delete function that no longer workss after refactoring code for comments to post

+## Problems

+This challenge was ver hard for me.
+It is hard seeking help and getting different perspectives and not understanding the concepts for building the thing in which you seeked help for.
+I could not get my comments to render on the profile page.
+While I attended office hours I still do not understand how to get that part to work.
+It was challenging trying to work on this and the project so I think I was just a bit more confused because of all of the different concepts I was trying to remember.
+I would like to understand how I can get that functionality to work in simplistic terms, if possible.
+I noticed when refactoring the comment code it made my delete function no longer work and I could not figure out why.
+I think I a suffering from systen overload and need easy to understand concepts provided.